dyaghas/obsidian-vault/SQL/ER Model.md

 - `Primary key`: a special attribute with a unique value that identifies an instance of an entity.
 Every entity must have a primary key, which is represented by a black circle.

 ![[erm-primary-key.png]]

+- `Foreign key`: a column that references the `primary key` of another table.
+Through this reference, it is possible to establish a connection between a car and its owner in a database, for example.
+In an `Entity Relationship Model`, a foreign key is represented as an attribute in the entity that contains it in a 1:N or N:N relationship.